 The iMEdD incubator hosts existing organizations, both nonprofit and for-profit, as well as groups or individuals with a plan for creating a new journalistic organization or implementing an innovative project in the field.
 In a fully equipped workspace, iMEdD offers participants the know-how, strategic guidance, and networking opportunities necessary to help their ideas come to life.
 Participants are selected based on set criteria related to the sustainability, developmental potential, and originality of the idea put forward.
 Organizations selected for the program are hosted at iMEdD for nine months and projects for three.

-The incubator, which launched its first cycle in April 2019, is now hosting seven projects, which encompass a wide range of activities and areas of interest, including documentaries, digital platforms, journalistic research, photography, and more.
-The application process for the second cycle of the iMEdD incubator opened on September 16 and will remain live until October 15, 2019.
+The incubator, which launched its first cycle in April 2019, has hosted to date projects which encompass a wide range of activities and areas of interest, including documentaries, digital platforms, journalistic research, photography, and more.

 Another primary pillar of the organization’s work is Bridge, through which iMEdD develops collaborations with other projects based in Greece and abroad.
 Bridge uses journalism as a means of expression and vehicle of democracy for populations with limited access to information sources and decision centers.
 Current collaborators include the Global Girl Media initiative, a citizen-journalism training program promoting the voices of young women, and the Athens newspaper Migratory Birds, which is produced by young immigrants, refugees, and Greeks.